 It is also helpful to talk to other growers at the farmer’s market too.
-Many of them will be glad to help you with growing tips, and they may even give your more agricultural business ideas.
+Many of them will be glad to help you with growing tips and may even give you more agricultural business ideas.

 2. Plan Your Flower Business